Inflectra/spira-documentation/docs/Spira-Administration-Guide/Installing-SpiraPlan.md

 To recover your system, restore the backup over top of the existing corrupted database.
 You can then try the upgrade again.

-If problems persist, contact the Inflectra support team, and they will explain how to retrieve the logs for remediation.
+If problems persist, please contact the Inflectra support team, and they will explain how to retrieve the logs for remediation.

 ## Advanced Install Scenarios
 There may be a few cases where you need to customize the installation or upgrade of SpiraPlan<sup>®</sup>.
 To enable the installer's advanced mode, make sure to check the "Advanced" checkbox at the relevant screen of the wizard.